 CONGRATULATIONS Fr Geoffrey on the 40th Anniversary of your Ordination to the Priesthood, on 24th April 2022.
 Our parishes of Garstang and Scorton were pleased to join in the celebrations with you and your family.

-Parish Priest: Fr Tom Butler
+Parish Priest: Fr Geoffrey Steel

-Permanent Deacon: Rev Deacon D'Arcy Ryan
+Permanent Deacon: Rev Deacon D'Arcy Ryan (retired)

 Deacon D'Arcy was born in Manchester during the 1940's.
 Educated at St Francis Xavier School in Liverpool, he went on to become an apprentice at Boots the Chemist in Hanley before qualifying as a pharmacist at Aston University.
 He worked for CALMIC at Crewe making lots of Calpol (among other things) and moved on to be a Boots Branch Manager until retirement.